alex5388/IS211_Assignment9/README.md

-# IS211_Assignment9 Built with Python 3.
-Data taken from Yahoo finance.
+# IS211_Assignment9 Built with Python 3. apple_stock.py data taken from Yahoo finance.